kermitt2/grobid-ner/grobid-ner/doc/class-and-senses.md

 ## Conventions

-For the class assignation to entities, Grobid NER follows the longest match convention.
+For the class assignation to entities, GROBID NER follows the longest match convention.
 For instance, the entity _University of Minnesota_ as a whole (longest match) will belong to the class INSTITUTION.
 Its component _Minnesota_ is a LOCATION, but as it is part of a larger entity chunk, it will not be identified.

 ## Sense information